rajeshraman63/Contact-App/README.md

 # Contact-App
-An Android App which can save your contacts.Developed  using sqlite database.
+An Android App which can save your contacts.

+# Libraries Used

+Sqlite database